bielakarolina/Database---SQL/README.md

 # Database---SQL
-Simple commands in SQL and implementation of the database system - Conference management system
+## - Simple commands in SQL and
+## - Conference management system - implementation of the database system